A Pirate's Life

 CJ Brown: What do you think?

-Jeremiah: Hey, if it makes you feel any better, all the kids were behind you even though you were losing.
+Jeremiah: Hey, if it makes you feel any better, all the kids are behind you.
+Even though you were losing.

 CJ Brown: Oh, that helps.
-It was all Hugh's fault and we both got expelled.
+It was all Hugh's fault.
+We both got expelled.
 It's not fair.

 Jeremiah: Hey, you broke the no-fighting rule.

 Jeremiah: I don't know.
-A rule's a rule.
+A rule is a rule.

 CJ Brown: I don't know.
 Can't go home, that's for sure.
 My folks will kill me for getting expelled.